 Reporting duty is part of University policy:

-- UC-Boulder policy requires any supervisor who becomes aware of a complaint of protected class discrimination and harassment and sexual harassment (including sexual assault, intimate partner abuse, and stalking) or related retaliation, to promptly report it to the Office of Discrimination and Harassment (ODH) if the alleged perpetrator is an employee, or to the Office of Student Conduct (OSC), if the alleged perpetrator is a student.
+- CU-Boulder policy requires any supervisor who becomes aware of a complaint of protected class discrimination and harassment and sexual harassment (including sexual assault, intimate partner abuse, and stalking) or related retaliation, to promptly report it to the Office of Institutional Equity and Compliance (OIEC) if the alleged perpetrator is an employee or a student.

 How best to respond to a disclosure: